2023-2025 Strategic Bonus

 These mechanisms substantially mitigate the risk of misaligned outcomes.

-Iberdrola is the second largest utilities worldwide by market capitalisation, with a significant international footprint and a growth strategy driven by large‑scale global investments, with a focus on the United Kingdom and the United States.
+Iberdrola is the second largest utilities worldwide by market capitalisation, with a significant international footprint and a growth strategy driven by large‑scale global investments.

 In this context, a broader benchmarking approach that includes global industry peers provides a more accurate and balanced reference for assessing its remuneration framework.
-The criteria used by Iberdrola to select the group of comparable companies are as follows:
+The criteria used to select its peer group are as follows:

 Leaders in reputational excellence and highly rated for operational excellence with leadership in products/services or customer experience.